AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/text-mode/edit-text-mode-in-filter.md

 ## Edit text mode in a filter

-Editing a filter using text mode is identical for reports and lists.&nbsp;Accessing the view from a report or from a list differs.
+Editing a filter using text mode is identical for reports and lists.
+Accessing the filter from a report or from a list differs.

 >[!TIP]
 >